Code of Conduct and School Rules

 Prohibited Items

-Prohibited items found in your possession will be confiscated by the school.
+Prohibited items found in students' possession will be confiscated by the school.

 In building a safe and positive school environment for all staff and students, the school takes a serious view on all offences.
 In the event of any occurrence of a major offence, the student will face severe consequences from the school and the case may be referred to the Police or relevant authorities based on the school’s prerogative.